 A few months ago, I found myself living in Cusco, Peru.

 Why would you ever want to leave?
 I mean, everything you need is provided to you as long as you have cash.
 Even fruits have been plucked from trees and delivered to grocery stores for your convenience.
 Yet, even with all these amenities, thousands of people travel away from cities and go into the wild.
-We are from nature and we are often drawn back to it.
-In nature, you will find life that exists for no other reason than to live.
+We are from nature and we are often intrinsically drawn back to it.
+In nature, you will find a life that exists for no other reason than to live.
 And in the jungle, you will feel alive.

 The Journey Begins

 I was with a group of six people including a couple, a tour guide, a driver, a cook, and myself.
-I must say still that that cook was a godsend.
-Throughout the entire trip he prepared us delicious meals that reminded me how foolish it would be to completely disparage the miracles of modern invention.
+I must say that the cook was a godsend.
+Throughout the entire trip, he prepared us delicious meals that reminded me how foolish it would be to completely disparage the miracles of modern invention.
 I should also mention I brought my phone along with me, but I swear I just used it to take photos (some really good ones actually).
 Not having my pocket buzz with a message or call was a welcome absence during my adventure.

-Leaving Paucartambo, we continued our journey to Tres Cruces, our entrance point into the cloud forest of Manu.
+Leaving Paucartambo, we continued our journey to Tres Cruces, our entry point into the cloud forest of Manu.
 Climbing a small hill, I had an excellent view of the forest I was about to delve into.
 Low slung clouds lingered like casual drifters among giants cloaked in green.
 The promise of adventure solidified from a phantom into a reality before my eyes.

 Into the Wild

 As we drove deeper down the road the elevation decreased and it became obvious that we were truly in the jungle.
 It was a wild place, with life on top of life that nestled itself into every possible nook of the earth.
 The sun slowly set over the low mountains and we arrived at our lodge for the night.
-And yes, the lodge had electricity, but hey it still didn’t have internet.
-They were large shacks made of local wood that resembled skinny bamboo.
+And yes, the lodge had electricity, but it still didn’t have internet.
+There were large shacks made of local wood that resembled skinny bamboo.

-Waking up from some great sleep, we had a quick, delicious breakfast accompanied by some much needed coffee.
+Waking up from a great sleep, we had a quick, delicious breakfast accompanied by some much-needed coffee.
 Then we were back on the road, making a short stop at a nearby market where I struggled, but eventually succeeded in cutting open my very own fresh coconut!
 It was glorious.
 We then proceeded to the small port town of Atalaya, where we unloaded our stuff and put it on a long boat.
 Some locals gave us a very odd fruit, called pacay, that was shaped like an oversized pea pod.
 Once you crack it open, you discover seeds (sometimes called “ice-cream beans” in English) covered in a fluffy, white pulp that you shed off with your teeth which results in you tasting a very sweet, somewhat earthy flavor.
 After you’ve eaten all the pulp off you spit out a large and very smooth, black seed.
 I felt like I had just tasted an essence of Manu.

 We had a quick lunch and headed back out onto the river to go explore another part of the jungle, one that would lead us to the Lagoon of Machuwasi Lake.
 Disembarking onto a rocky shore, we hiked up to a conglomeration of tall plants and bamboo-like trees called caña brava.
 Our guide brandished a machete and led us through the thicket of jungle along a path that some locals were also using.
-He showed us a variety of plants and discussed there medicinal properties.
+He showed us a variety of plants and discussed their medicinal properties.
 On our way to the lagoon, we kept an eye out for monkeys and crocodiles, but unfortunately found neither.
 However, the trek was far from lacking.
-Surprisingly, I found the highway of ants carrying leaves back to their home base to be exceptionally fascinating, especially once I found out that they store these leaves in their hill to be fermented, making a “tasty” treat for them later.
+Surprisingly, I found a highway of ants carrying leaves back to their home base, to be exceptionally fascinating, especially once I found out that they store these leaves in their hill to be fermented, making a tasty treat for them later.

 After an enjoyable hike, well except for the mosquitos (don’t only rely on insect repellent, wear a long shirt too), we arrived at the picturesque lagoon that looked like the beginning of an advertisement to a paradise resort.
-The calm waters were comfortably nestled among low brush and pleasant trees that served as temporary abodes to a nice variety of birds.
+The calm waters were comfortably nestled among low bushes and pleasant trees that served as temporary abodes to a nice variety of birds.
 Among them, was a bird with an excellent mohawk that made a sound similar to what I’d imagine an innocuous raptor would make among friends.
 All of this, we peacefully enjoyed from a simple, hand-made raft that was guided by a stick being pushed against the earth below the shallow waters.
-At this point in the trip, I began to feel spoiled by nature and the simple things it afforded me with effortless grace.
+At this point in the trip, I began to feel spoilt by nature and the simple things it afforded me with effortless grace.

-The rest of my time in the jungle was a breath of fresh air from the busy life of the city and the crowds that endlessly occupy it.
+The rest of my time in the jungle was a breath of fresh air from the busy life in the city and the crowds that endlessly occupy it.
 Sounds of horns and construction were replaced with the calls of birds and the rustle of trees.
 Sights were unimpeded by buildings and advertisements, they were left bare in their natural beauty that never failed to inspire a sense of wonder.
 When I left, I felt that the jungle would not leave me.
-Tranquilo found me.
+“Tranquilo” found me.